-• Method of assessment:
+Method of assessment:

 Mixed assessment consisting of two components, both of which must be passed.
-One component is a coursework assignment and one is a multiple choice examination.
+One component is a coursework assignment and one is a multiple choice question (MCQ) examination.
 The details are:

 - an online coursework assignment using RevisionMate consisting of 10 questions which sequentially follow the learning outcomes.
-This must be successfully completed within 6 months of enrolment; and - a multiple-choice question (MCQ) exam at one of the CII's online centres (paper based MCQs are available in April and October for those sitting outside the UK).
-The MCQ exam consists of 50 MCQs.
-1 hour is allowed for this examination.
-This exam must be successfully passed within 18 months of enrolment. - This syllabus will be examined from 1 May 2017 until 30 April 2018. - Candidates will be examined on the basis of English law and practice unless otherwise stated. - Candidates should refer to the CII website for the latest information on changes to law and practice and when they will be examined: - 1.
-Visit www.cii.co.uk/updates - 2.
+This must be successfully completed within 6 months of enrolment; and - 2. an MCQ exam consisting of 50 MCQs.
+1 hour is allowed for this exam.
+This exam must be successfully passed within 18 months of enrolment. - This syllabus will be examined from 1 May 2021 until 30 April 2022. - · Candidates will be examined on the basis of English law and practice unless otherwise stated. - Candidates should refer to the CII website for the latest information on changes to law and practice and when they will be examined: - 1.
+Visit www.cii.co.uk/qualifications - 2.
 Select the appropriate qualification - 3.
-Select your unit on the right hand side of the page
+Select your unit from the list provided - 4.
+Select qualification update on the right hand side of the page

-Understand key influences of the regulatory and commercial environment on underwriting
+1. Understand key influences of the regulatory and commercial environment on underwriting.

-- 1.1 Explain the implications of regulatory authorisation for the underwriting function. - 1.2 Explain the relationship between underwriting and capital and solvency requirements. - 1.3 Explain the principles and requirements of contract certainty. - 1.4 Discuss the impact of legislation and litigation on underwriting. - 1.5 Explain the operation of the traditional underwriting cycle. - 1.6 Discuss the impact of major events and trends on underwriting.
+- 1.1 Explain the implications of regulatory authorisation for the underwriting function. - 1.2 Explain the relationship between underwriting and capital and solvency requirements. - 1.3 Explain the principles and requirements of contract certainty. - 1.4 Discuss the impact of legislation and litigation on underwriting. - 1.5 Explain the operation of the traditional underwriting cycle. - 1.6 Discuss the impact of major events and trends on underwriting. - 1.7 Explain the importance of the fair treatment of customers and providing positive customer outcomes.

-2. Understand key aspects of underwriting policy and practice
+2. Understand key aspects of underwriting policy and practice.

-- 2.1 Explain corporate underwriting strategy and its influences on underwriting policy. - 2.2 Discuss the importance of moral and physical hazards in setting an underwriting policy. - 2.3 Discuss typical criteria for policy cover, terms, conditions and restrictions. - 2.4 Explain how risks are classified, categorised and improved. - 2.5 Explain the interaction between underwriting and distribution channels. - 2.6 Explain the use and implications of granting delegated authority. - 2.7 Discuss the implications of writing international business. - 2.8 Describe counter-fraud initiatives.
+- 2.1 Explain corporate underwriting strategy and its influences on underwriting policy. - 2.2 Discuss the importance of moral and physical hazards in setting an underwriting policy. - 2.3 Discuss typical criteria for policy cover, terms, conditions and restrictions. - 2.4 Explain how risks are classified, categorised and improved. - 2.5 Explain the interaction between underwriting and distribution channels. - 2.6 Explain the use and implications of granting delegated authority. - 2.7 Discuss the methods of entering international markets and the implications of writing international business. - 2.8 Describe counter-fraud initiatives. - 2.9 Discuss the effect of mergers and acquisitions on underwriting policy and practice.

-3. Understand how statistical data is used for underwriting
+3. Understand how statistical data is used for underwriting.

-- 3.1 Explain the relationship between exposure and claims. - 3.2 Explain the importance of averages. - 3.3 Calculate commonly used measures of average. - 3.4 Interpret the distribution of data around the average. - 3.5 Explain the relationship between frequency and severity. - 3.6 Explain the basic principles of probability including the difficulty of anticipating less-frequent events. - 3.7 Calculate the expected value of claims. - 3.8 Explain the importance of the law of large numbers in sample sizes. - 3.9 Discuss the limitations of statistical data.
+- 3.1 Explain the relationship between exposure and claims. - 3.2 Explain the importance of averages and how they are calculated. - 3.3 Interpret the distribution of data around the average. - 3.4 Explain the relationship between frequency and severity. - 3.5 Explain the basic principles of probability and how it can be used to calculate expected future claims. - 3.6 Explain the importance of the law of large numbers in sample sizes. - 3.7 Discuss the limitations of statistical data.

-4. Understand the principles and practices of risk pricing
+Understand the principles and practices of risk pricing.

-- 4.1 Explain the main elements of the premium. - 4.2 Explain the burning cost and prospective risk analysis methods of rating. - 4.3 Explain how claims data is interpreted and used in setting prices. - 4.4 Explain the significance of IBNR (incurred but not reported) claims. - 4.5 Explain the importance of liaison between underwriting and claims functions, especially reserving. - 4.6 Explain the role and significance of the actuary in risk pricing. - 4.7 Examine the importance of competitor analysis in pricing. - 4.8 Discuss other risk data that can be used in pricing.
+4.1 Explain the main elements of the premium.

+- 4.2 Explain the burning cost and prospective risk analysis methods of rating. - 4.3 Explain how claims data is interpreted and used in setting prices. - 4.4 Explain the significance of incurred but not reported (IBNR) claims. - 4.5 Explain the importance of liaison between underwriting and claims functions, especially reserving. - 4.6 Explain the role and significance of the actuary in risk pricing. - 4.7 Examine the importance of competitor analysis in pricing. - 4.8 Discuss other risk data that can be used in pricing.

-5. Understand risk exposure and control
+5. Understand risk exposure and control.